evanthegrayt/vagrant-box-wrapper/README.md

 # Vagrant Box Wrapper
 A wrapper plugin for [vagrant](https://www.vagrantup.com/) that allows for calling `vagrant` commands from outside of the box directory.
-Also, if the user has multiple `vagrant` boxes, the `switch` parameter switches which box the commands deal with.
+The plugin also ships with a few extra commands that help to manage more than one box, along with custom tab-completion for both `zsh` and `bash`.

 ## Table of Contents
 - [Screenshot Example](#screenshot-example)